 If you’re walking or running, for example, focus on the sensation of your feet touching the ground, the rhythm of your breath, and the feeling of the wind against your face.
 If you’re resistance training, focus on coordinating your breathing with your movements and pay attention to how your body feels as you raise and lower the weights.
 And when your mind wanders to other thoughts, gently return your focus to your breathing and movement.

 Yoga involves a series of both moving and stationary poses, combined with deep breathing.
 As well as reducing anxiety and stress, yoga can also improve flexibility, strength, balance, and stamina.
 Since injuries can happen when yoga is practiced incorrectly, it's best to learn by attending group classes, hiring a private teacher, or at least following video instructions.
 Once you've learned the basics, you can practice alone or with others, tailoring your practice as you see fit.

 Although almost all yoga classes end in a relaxation pose, classes that emphasize slow, steady movement, deep breathing, and gentle stretching are best for stress relief.

-- Satyananda is a traditional form of yoga.
-It features gentle poses, deep relaxation, and meditation, making it suitable for beginners as well as anyone primarily looking for stress reduction.
+Satyananda is a traditional form of yoga.
+It features gentle poses, deep relaxation, and meditation, making it suitable for beginners as well as anyone aiming primarily for stress reduction.

-- Hatha yoga is also reasonably gentle way to relieve stress and is suitable for beginners.
+Hatha yoga is also a reasonably gentle way to relieve stress and is suitable for beginners.
 Alternately, look for labels like gentle, for stress relief, or for beginners when selecting a yoga class.

 If you're unsure whether a specific yoga class is appropriate for stress relief, call the studio or ask the teacher.